hrtsv/TempMan/README.md

 4. Click on "Create Stack" or the equivalent button in Dockge to deploy the stack.

-5. Dockge will pull the necessary images, build the app container, and start the services (including the separate PostgreSQL database).
+5. Dockge will pull the necessary images, build the app container, and start the services.

 6. Once the deployment is complete, you can access the application by opening a web browser and navigating to: